abassawo/TruckRouter/README.md

 More on the Suitability Scorer:

-I thought of the first two conditions (even and odd) as base suitability determinants whereas the 3rd requirement as being an additional multiplier
+I thought of the first two conditions (even and odd) as base suitability determinants whereas the 3rd requirement as being an additional multiplier.

 ### Features